 Hyundai i20 review - MPG, CO2 and running costs

-With just the one engine and a pair of transmissions you get what you’re given when it comes to economy, though thankfully the i20 is respectably frugal – and indeed, nearly identically frugal regardless of whether you opt for the manual or DCT automatic.
+The i20's 1.0-litre petrol engine is respectably frugal – and indeed, nearly identically frugal regardless of whether you opt for the iMT manual or DCT automatic.
 The important figure is the WLTP combined fuel economy rating of 55.4mpg.
 Premium and Ultimate versions take a small hit on their larger wheels, at 54.3mpg for the manual and 53.3mpg for the DCT.

 Insurance premiums shouldn't prove to be too expensive with entry-level SE Connect cars placed in group 12.
 Higher-spec i20 Premium and Ultimate versions will cost a little more as they are ranked in group 14 and 15 respectively.
 In comparison, base Renault Clio models start from group 10.

-- 2Engines, performance and driveMore capable than its predecessor and now a proper Fiesta rival for fun.
-Smooth engine and effective mild-hybrid system are impressive, too
+- 2Engines, performance and driveThe i20 is more capable than its predecessor and now a proper Fiesta rival for driving fun.
+Its smooth engine and effective mild-hybrid system are impressive, too

 - 4Interior, design and technologyIt’s let down by some subpar materials and a staid design, but i20s are well equipped and the infotainment is logical to use